craigk5n/k5ncal/README.txt

 ---------------------------------------------------------------------------
                          STATUS
 ---------------------------------------------------------------------------
-This is an alpha quality release.
-There are surely bugs, and there are many features not yet implemented.
+This is a beta quality release.
+There are surely bugs, and there are some features not yet implemented.

 Features not yet implemented:
- - automatically update/refresh remote/subscribed calendars
- - add/edit/delete of events with recurrance
+ - advanced recurrence rules (every other week, specific weekdays, etc.)
  - modify in any way events from a subscribed calendar
  - views other than the 5-week month view
- - view event details (categories, status, etc.)
  - many others... see the app home page and click on "Plans" to see what else will eventually be added.